 The same can be said for marijuana.
 A medical marijuana patient can grow up to 12 plants without penalty or prosecution.
 A caregiver can grow up to 72 plants.
 Each patient may only be in possession of 2.5 ounces at one time, pursuant to the Michigan Medical Marijuana Act (MMMA).
 The amount harvested for even six plants can easily produce an amount that exceeds 2.5 ounces.
 The patient or caregiver not throwing it away immediately certainly doesn’t mean they have the intent to deliver it to another person.

-Even if a person is not a medical marijuana patient or caregiver growing your own marijuana can still lead to a large amount harvested.
-It does not automatically mean there is intent to deliver.
+Even if a person is not a medical marijuana patient or caregiver, growing your own marijuana can still lead to a large amount harvested.
+It doesn’t automatically mean there’s intent to deliver.

 Possession of Packing Material and Scales Does Not Automatically Mean Intent to Deliver

-Police and prosecutors try and twist evidence to fit their theories but that does not mean those theories are true and reasonable.
-We can let a jury decide or a good defense attorney should be able to persuade them otherwise.
+Police and prosecutors try to twist evidence to fit their theories, but that does not mean those theories are true and reasonable.
+We can let a jury decide or rather, a good defense attorney should be able to persuade them otherwise.

 Attorney Morris is trial lawyer who has been providing high-quality legal representation in the areas of state and federal criminal defense for more than 20 years.
 He’s known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he’s dedicated to attaining justice in every case, and is always prepared to successfully take on complex legal issues.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.